8 Blockchain Use Cases for Governments

 Despite its importance, an estimated 850 million people worldwide lack any form of legal identification, according to the World Bank.
 This gap limits access to essential services and restricts economic and social opportunities.
 Digital identity solutions powered by blockchain and other DLTs offer a potential solution by providing immutable, verifiable identification for those without traditional identity documents while also strengthening the security of existing identification systems.

 Blockchains’ ability to securely store and authenticate digital identities could be particularly valuable in situations where physical documents are lost, destroyed, or inaccessible—such as during refugee crises or natural disasters.
-By leveraging blockchain-based identity systems, governments can improve the delivery of public services and empower individuals with greater control over their personal data.
+By leveraging blockchain-based identity systems, governments could also improve the delivery of public services and empower individuals with greater control over their personal data, such as airdropping tokenized money or aid directly to their blockchain address.

 Beyond traditional identity systems, blockchain technology has the potential to enhance verification processes across various government functions.
 One application is the authentication of government personnel, vehicles, and equipment.
 By leveraging onchain identity verification, governments can ensure that only authorized individuals operate sensitive infrastructure, such as military or emergency response vehicles, and that all personnel meet the required credentials before accessing restricted areas or classified systems.